Can You Grow Vegetables Indoors All Year Round?

 Peppers

-You can buy seeds or use seeds from a pepper you've grown to start a new plant.
+You can buy or use seeds from a pepper you've grown to start a new plant.
 Pepper plants in portable containers can be moved from the outside to the inside to continue growing.

 Potatoes